 With the support of WCS, the FA has completed the Seima Project Document, and MAFF has initiated the validation process.
 The next stage is to support the FA through the validation process, which is expected to take 6-9 months.
 This will include: (1) community consultations around the project design, building on the already completed FPIC process; (2)reviewing the Project Documents, technical annexes and associated reports with key stakeholders to provide support to validation audit; and (3) helping to provide responses to validation comments; and (4) development of final approved version of the Project Design.
 The community consultation process will be particularly important, because a high standard of consultation and stakeholder engagement was established through the completed FPIC process, and these standards should be maintained.

 Through this process, the FA would build their capacity regarding the technical emissions reductions calculations that under-pin the REDD+ project, and experience with managing consultation and review processes.
 These lessons learned will be captured and used to provide guidance for the National REDD+ programme.
 Dissemination will mainly be through the internet, production of printed hard copies and hosting of small group seminars with interested specialists.
+The lessons learned will include an information brief on total costs for establishment of a REDD+ project and bringing CO2 emission reductions to the voluntary carbon market.

 Outputs: